-- (i) the TOE Security Function SF9 -- which is - a) DES encryption and decryption by the hardware co-processor and - b) RSA encryption, decryption and key-generation by the combination of hardware co-processor and RSA2048 Software -- and

-(ii) for other usage of encryption and decryption within the TOE.
+- (i) the TOE Security Function SF9 -- which is Triple DES encryption and decryption by the hardware co-processor and - (ii) for other usage of encryption and decryption within the TOE.

 For specific evaluation results regarding the development and production environment see annex A in part D of this report.